The Makahiki Festival

-Historically, the Makahiki festival represented a time with all battles and wars would cease in order to pay homage to Lono.
-The time was to represent rest, pleasure and renewal during the wet months when the land would be replenished by the rain and when people could enjoy a season of peace and festivities.
-At the beginning of Makahiki celebrations, the image of Lono would be carried across the circumference of every island.
-This trip took several days to complete, as the processional would make stops at each community, or ahupua’a, along the journey.
-There, the priest would present the village’s ho’okupu (offering) to the god’s image in order to request bounty, fertility and favor for the coming seasons of harvest.
+Historically, Makahiki was a time when battles and wars would cease as an homage to Lono.
+This period represented rest, pleasure and renewal during the wet months.
+This was when the land would be replenished by the rain and when people could live peacefully.
+At the beginning of Makahiki, people would carry Lono’s likeness across every island.
+This trip took several days to complete.
+This is because the processional would make stops at each community, or ahupua’a, along the journey.
+There, a priest would present the village’s ho’okupu or offering to the god’s image.
+This was a symbolic request for bounty, fertility and favor for the coming seasons of harvest.

-Thus, the celebration of Makahiki occurred in multiple stages.
-The first phase was the spiritual cleansing and offerings presented to the gods.
-This would include the collection of taxes in the form of goods such as sweet potato, taro, dried fish, pig, weavings, mats, feathers or whatever unique or valuable items the people could muster.
-Each offering was brought to the temple where the great mounds of goods would amass on the altar of Lono or on the boundary lines of each village.
-These would be both presented to the image of Lono and often redistributed by the chiefs to those less fortunate.
-The remaining goods would then be collected as a tribute to be given to Lono in the final stage of the festival.
+The celebration of Makahiki occurred in multiple stages.
+The first phase involved spiritual cleansing and offerings to the gods.
+This would include the collection of taxes.
+People could pay taxes in the form of sweet potato, taro, dried fish, pig and the like.
+They brought them to a temple where the goods would amass on the altar of Lono or on village boundaries.
+After presenting them to Lono’s image, chiefs would often redistribute the items to the less fortunate.
+The remaining goods would serve as a tribute to Lono.

-The second phase of Makahiki included glorious celebrations including hula dancing, competitive sports (like wrestling, bowling, spear and javelin throwing, canoe racing, sledding, surfing and swimming) as well as singing and enjoying the best Hawaiian delicacies during extensive feasts.
-Another popular sport was that of the he’e holua, or lava sledding, one of the most thrilling and dangerous activities.
-Only men in the nobility class (ali’i) could endeavor to toboggan down the tracks over lava rock paths (some of which extended a total of 1,300 to 4,000 feet), made slick with water, grass and packed mud.
-Such distinct courses have been preserved at the Keauhou Holua National Historic Landmark on Hawaii’s Big Island.
+The second phase of Makahiki involved hula dancing, competitive sports, singing and feastings.
+Another popular sport was the he’e holua or lava sledding, one of the most thrilling and dangerous activities.
+Only the nobility class or ali’i could sled down paths, slick with water, grass and mud.
+One can see such course at the Keauhou Holua National Historic Landmark on the Big Island.

-This celebratory part of Makahiki also included theatrical performances depicting stories of mythical Hawaiian heroes, betting competitions, chants and pageants.
+This part of Makahiki also included theatrical performances, gambling, chants and pageants.

-The third and final phase of Makahiki was called the tax canoe, or wa’a‘auhau, a ceremonial canoe ride toward the horizon.
-The canoes would be filled to the brim with the ho’okupu and would then be pushed out to sea as a gift to the god Lono.
-At the close of the Makahiki festival, the chiefs would themselves set sail in a canoe.
-Upon the return, the moment the chief set his foot on shore, he would be assailed with a barrage of attacks.
-Warriors would throw spears at him, which he would have to ward off or combat in order to prove himself worthy of ruler status.
-When the tax canoes were sent out to sea, and the chieftains are again approved for rule, the time of Makahiki would come to an end and the cycle of the farming season would begin again.
+The third phase of Makahiki involves the tax canoe or wa’a‘auhau.
+This was a ceremonial canoe ride toward the horizon.
+Celebrants would fill the canoe with the ho’okupu.
+Then they would push it out to sea as a gift to Lono.
+At the close of the Makahiki festival, a chief would also sail out in a canoe.
+Upon his return, warriors would throw spears at him.
+The chief would have to ward off the attack in order to prove himself worthy of ruler status.
+When the tax canoes departed and after a chief proved his mettle, the Makahiki would end.